midnight-mary/carpentries-collab-2023-11-16/episodes/voyant.md

 ::::::::::::::::::::::::::::::::::::::::::::::::
 ## Introduction to Voyant

-[Voyant](https://voyant-tools.org/) is a simple, powerful and user-friendly open-source reading and analysis environment for digital texts founded by Stéfan Sinclair and now maintaned by Geoffrey Rockwell, Andrew MacDonald and Cecily Raynor at the Universities of McGill and Alberta in Canada.
+[Voyant](https://voyant-tools.org/) is a simple, powerful and user-friendly open-source reading and analysis environment for digital texts.
+It was founded by Stéfan Sinclair and is now maintaned by Geoffrey Rockwell, Andrew MacDonald and Cecily Raynor at the Universities of McGill and Alberta in Canada.
 It is browser-based and allows you to upload documents or copy and paste text directly into the interface, which Voyant then automatically analyses according to some core Natural Language Processing (NLP) principles.

 Voyant is a useful tool for those new to NLP because its 'Dashboard' landing site provides an instant, synchronic and customisable overview of many facets of the corpus uploaded while keeping the workings 'under the hood'.
-This allows you to dive straight into exploring the linguistic features of your corpus intuitively, without getting bogged down in the linear, incremental coding workflow of NLP libraries such as the Natural Language Toolkit, spaCy and Flair.
+This allows users to dive straight into exploring the linguistic features of their corpus intuitively, without getting bogged down in the linear, incremental coding workflow of NLP libraries such as the Natural Language Toolkit, spaCy and Flair.

 ::::::: callout
 Voyant **does not require any prior programming knowledge** and enables **inductive, corpus-driven** observations to be made with relative ease.
 This allows you to **refine your research questions** in response to the data you are working with, and then move on to using other tools in a more targeted way.